 It may take several weeks for your “To Do” list item to be removed once you have submitted both your consent form and proof of ancestry.
 You will receive a confirmation email from Zeeta, our Indigenous Liaison Admissions Coordinator that your information has been obtained and that you are being considered under the access category.

-If I choose not to use the Aboriginal Admission Access Category can I still access Indigenous Services as a student?
+If I choose not to use the Aboriginal Admission Access Category can I still access the Indigenous Student Centre as a student?

 Absolutely!
-Indigenous Services is for all self-identifying Indigenous students at Western.
+The Indigenous Student Centre is for all self-identifying Indigenous students at Western.
 We welcome all students to use our services and attend our programming!

 You will need to submit an online consent form for the current year you are applying.
 Email or phone Zeeta to confirm if you will need to resubmit your proof of ancestry.